-In many jurisdictions, club deals have been increasingly popular in 2021.
-In several deals, private equity sellers have retained a stake on exit to take advantage of preferential sellers' market terms while maintaining some future upside to their investment.
+In many jurisdictions, club deals continued to be popular in 2022, particularly in more established markets with larger deals.
+In several deals, private equity sellers have retained a stake on exit to take advantage of preferential sellers’ market terms while maintaining some future upside to their investment.
 The absence of customary or “market standard” provisions is notable in public-to-private deals, where the lack of precedent usually perpetuates the rarity of this form of deal activity, as it is a riskier venture for private equity firms.
 Public-to-privates represent a small portion of private equity deals, although they are common in the UK, the USA and Germany.
 There are legal barriers to doing take-privates in certain countries, such as the PRC.
 There are some common features across the different legal systems, however.
 Generally speaking, hostile takeovers are rare, and most takeover regimes have mandatory offer thresholds and a disclosure regime for significant shareholdings.

 One of the striking differences in practice from one market to the next in private equity transactions is the approach to consideration mechanisms.
-While Western European jurisdictions such as the UK, Germany, Switzerland, France and Spain favour locked-box consideration mechanisms, which fix the price based on the locked-box balance sheet, therefore giving the seller almost complete protection on price, jurisdictions such as the USA, Brazil and the PRC generally use completion accounts mechanisms (with the associated adjustments).
-In some European and many Asian jurisdictions, the practice is more mixed, with consideration mechanisms varying from one deal to the next.
+While Western European jurisdictions such as the UK, Germany, Austria, Switzerland, France and Spain favour locked-box consideration mechanisms, which fix the price based on the locked-box balance sheet, therefore giving the seller almost complete protection on price, jurisdictions such as the USA, Brazil, Japan and the PRC generally use completion accounts mechanisms (with the associated adjustments).
+In Brazil, South Africa, some European and many Asian jurisdictions, the practice is more mixed, with consideration mechanisms varying from one deal to the next.

 In the emerging markets, such as India, fixed price mechanisms are also common and, where the bargaining position favours the seller, locked-box mechanisms are increasingly used.
 Of course, there are situations where completion accounts mechanisms are more appropriate regardless of the market standard, ie, in complex carve-outs or other circumstances where there are no standalone accounts for the target.